 |

-The right hand side was much worse, so a bigger patch panel had to be made.
+The right hand side was a bit worse, so a bigger patch panel had to be made.

 |